ignatiusmb/aubade/workspace/content/10-modules.md

 title: Modules
 ---

-Marqua provides a set of modules that can be used in conjunction with each other.
+Aubade provides a set of modules that can be used in conjunction with each other.

 ## core